 By not calling out the anti-science fifth columnists among their own voting bloc, the way they specifically name and shame Republicans about global warming, journalists and scientists are doing the public a real disservice.
 Because Scare Journalism and False Balance work.

-psychologists Daniel Jolley and Dr. Karen Douglas used survey results from 89 British parents (80 women, 9 men), solicited using social media, about their disillusionment regarding vaccines and found, unsurprisingly, that anti-vaccine sentiment was linked with lower intention to vaccinate even a fictional child.
+University of Kent psychologists Daniel Jolley and Dr. Karen Douglas used survey results from 89 British parents (80 women, 9 men), solicited using social media, about their disillusionment regarding vaccines and found, unsurprisingly, that anti-vaccine sentiment was linked with lower intention to vaccinate even a fictional child.

 What was more surprising was that those beliefs were easy to manufacture.
 In a second experiment, 188 U.S. participants (112 women and 76 men), found using Amazon's Mechanical Turk, who read about anti-vaccine beliefs were then less likely to have a fictional child vaccinated, compared to the control group and a similar-sized group of people who were given information debunking anti-vaccine beliefs.